-nb\set\dict(+Key, !Dict, +Value)
+Compound terms Compound terms with positional arguments form the traditional way to package data in Prolog.
+This representation is well understood, fast and compound terms are stored nb\set\dict(+Key, !Dict, +Value)

-Destructively update the value associated with Key in Dict to a copy of Value.
+Destructively update the value associated with Key in Dict to Value.
 The update is not undone on backtracking.
 This predicate raises an existence error if Key does not appear in Dict.
-The update semantics are equivalent to nb\setarg/3 and nb\setval/2.
+The update semantics are equivalent to nb\linkarg/3 and nb\linkval/2.
+Use with extreme care and consult the documentation of nb\linkval/2 before use.